Ncnchiche/bookstore/README.md

 ### PostMan to Test the application

 # Book Browsing and Sorting - Alejandro
--Retrieve List of Books by Genre - Nathan
+-Retrieve List of Books by Genre

 -Retrieve List of Top Sellers (Top 10 books that have sold the most copied)